Regional Macro Economic Development

 SME’s development, financial access and credit distribution program in Central Java consistently displayed accelerating growth.
 During the reported quarter, SME’s credit reached 40.41% overall with relatively controlled credit quality.

 Payment System and Cash Management

-The cash and non-cash payment system indicator development in Central Java during the second quarter of 2018 confirmed a stable quarterly improvement in regional economic performance.
-Retail financial transaction processed through SKNBI improved better than the previous quarter despite several contractions.
+The cash and non-cash payment system indicator development in Central Java during the third quarter of 2018 confirmed improving economic performance both quarterly and annualy

 Employment and Welfare

-Central Java’s overall welfare condition was relatively better which was reflected from the lower poverty percentage and Farmers’ Exchange Value.
-Poverty level in March 2018 was lower than the same quarter in 2017.
-The drop was encouraged from the decreasing number poor people in villages.
+Central Java’s overall welfare condition during the third quarter of 2018 was relatively better which was reflected from the lower poverty percentage and Farmers’ Exchange Value in March 2018.
+The drop was encouraged by the decreasing number poor people in villages.

 Human Development Index improved relatively as the number of productive citizens increased during August 2018 compared to the same period in the previous year indicating the potential availability of work force.
 Meanwhile, there was a sheer drop in the number of unemployment in August 2018 which contradicted the increase in the number of potential work force.

 Central Java’s economic growth in the first quarter of 2019 is projected to improve compared to the previous quarter reaching around 5.2% - 5.6% (yoy).
 From the expense side, the acceleration is predicted to be the result of increasing household consumption, government consumption and investment.
 Meanwhile, export is redicted to be stable in the beginning of the year contradicting the increasing international import.
 On the other hand, from business sector, Central Java’s two main business sectors (manufacturing industry and agriculture, forestry and fishery) are projected to accelerate while wholesale and retail trade; automotive repair will grow rather slowly.